daveh07/RestaurantRatingsApp-Python/readme.md

 # README - rating.py

-rating.py is a GUI program that iss created from the Python tkinter library framework.
+rating.py is a GUI program written in Python using the tkinter library framework.
 The program displays a series of buttons from 1 to 5 that the user clicks to submit a score for a particular aspect (Food, Wine & Atmosphere) A button with "NA" is present if the score is not-applicable.